Free NAADAC Webinar

 Melinda Drake, LCSW, LISW-CP/AP, joined MFI Recovery as the Chief Executive Officer in December 2018.
 She has more than 20 years of experience as a social worker clinician, program director, clinical director, executive director and CEO.
 Throughout her career, she has always served others with compassion and care.
 Trained in trauma-focused CBT, EMDR and certified in brainspotting, Drake is committed to bringing evidenced-based and cutting-edge treatment to MFI.
 She is a licensed clinical social Worker in California, New York and Hawaii and is a licensed independent social worker for clinical practice and advanced practice in South Carolina.
 A lifelong learner, Drake earned her Master's in social work in 1997, Doctorate degree in business administration in 2000 and master’s degree in computer resources and information management in 2003.

-- The participant will be able to summarize the benefits of data collection and analysis.
+- The participant will be able to name at least three benefits of data collection and analysis.

-- The participant will be able to develop performance improvement goals based on data.
+- The participant will be able to develop two performance improvement goals based on data.

 - The participant will be able to create a performance measurement and management plan that makes sense.